 Related: Best Headphones

-Grado SR80e – Design and Comfort
+Grado SR80e design and comfort — retro and open-backed

 At first glance, the Grado SR80e sport a retro flavour.
 Everything from the fonts used to the chunky shapes of these headphones could have been beamed from the 1950s.
 Luckily, they come across as “cool” rather than “out of date”.